-Lechón asado is a dish of Cuban cuisine, traditionally prepared during major celebrations, such as Christmas or New Year.
-This roast pork marinated in a mojo citrus and spice sauce is slowly cooked to obtain juicy and tender meat, accompanied by crispy, golden skin.
-A true symbol of conviviality, this recipe revisits a Cuban classic in a gluten-free version.
+Lechón asado is a Cuban dish traditionally prepared for major celebrations, such as Christmas or New Year's.
+This pork roast, marinated in a citrus and spice mojo sauce, is slowly cooked to achieve juicy and tender meat with crispy, golden skin.
+A true symbol of conviviality, this recipe offers a gluten-free take on a Cuban classic.

-Cooking the lechón asado: Place the onion rings and bay leaves in the bottom of a roasting pan.
-Place the roast pork on the onions, skin side up.
+Cooking the lechón asado: Place the onion rings and bay leaves in the bottom of a roasting tin.
+Place the pork roast on top of the onions, skin side up.

 Place in the oven and cook for 2 hours, basting regularly with the cooking juices.

-Make the skin crispy: Remove the foil for the last 45 minutes of cooking.
-Increase the oven temperature to 220°C to crisp the skin.
-Watch closely so that it becomes golden and crispy without burning.
+Make the skin crispy: Remove the foil for the last 45 minutes of baking.
+Increase the oven temperature to 220°C (425°F) to crisp the skin.
+Watch carefully to ensure it becomes golden brown and crispy without burning.

-Serve lechón asado with traditional Cuban sides like white rice, black beans and fried plantains.
+Serve the lechón asado with traditional Cuban side dishes such as white rice, black beans, and fried plantains.